1990–91 Detroit Pistons season: Notable incidents

-Toward the end of the loss to the Bulls in Game 4, which occurred on the Pistons' home floor at The Palace of Auburn Hills, most of the Pistons' players walked off the court toward the locker room without congratulating their opponents or shaking hands; this was seen as a sign of disrespect by the outgoing champions, and was concocted by Laimbeer in response to comments made by Michael Jordan about the Pistons' physical playing style being bad for basketball, calling them "undeserving champions", and that he felt the league would be happy to see the Pistons lose.
+Towards the end of the loss to the Bulls in Game 4 at The Palace of Auburn Hills, most of the Pistons' players walked off the court towards the locker room without congratulating their opponents, or shaking hands.
+It was seen as a sign of disrespect by the outgoing champions, and was concocted by Laimbeer in response to comments made by Jordan, about the Pistons' physical playing style being bad for basketball, calling them "undeserving champions", and that he felt the league would be happy to see the Pistons lose.